Geriatric Residency Overview

 Coordinator, Geriatric Residency Program

-Our Geriatric residents have the unique opportunity to practice in a state-of-the-art Skilled Nursing Facility at the Brooks Rehabilitation Bartram Crossing location.
+Our Geriatric residents have the unique opportunity to practice in two a state-of-the-art skilled nursing facilities along with the acute setting.
 In addition, residents from all of the Brooks IHL residency programs comprehensively participate in foundational courses, allowing for development of professional relationships with colleagues of various specialty practice areas.

 The Brooks PT Geriatric Residency is accredited by the American Board of Physical Therapy Residency & Fellowship Education (ABPTRFE).